tmatin100/wandb-cicd/README.md

 This repo contains code accompanying W&B CI/CD for Machine Learning (GitOps) course.
 You can sign up for free [here](https://www.wandb.courses/courses/ci-cd-for-machine-learning).

+## What you'll learn in the course

+- Automate ML pipelines with GitHub Actions
+- Automate testing for your ML code
+- Implement branch protection rules
+- Integrate Github API in your actions
+- Integrate W&B API and programmatic reports into ML workflows
+- Promote models to the registry with W&B

 ### Resoureces